SStyles93/SAE921-GRP4100-CPlusPlus-Class-SStyles/README.md

 TODO:
 	-Finish DiceGame_001:
 		-Clear() console when necessary ?
-		-Finish game loop for wining state
-		-Debug when player doesn't enter a number.
 	-Do a DiceGame Variant (2Players, Jackpot, BlackJack) -Do a DragonVariant + Written analysis.